 Low sidewall tires (LSWs) are one of the hottest trends in ag traction.
 Many of our farm customers are installing these massive tires on their tractors and combines.
 We think LSWs are here to stay, and we have the proof below.

 At NTS Tire Supply, we’re interested in products that bring real results for our customers.
 How about optimal emergence and yield boosts when used for planting?
 Less rutting?
 More traction in stubborn mud?
 We wouldn’t feature LSW tires here if we hadn’t seen the real-world results for ourselves.
-This fall, our changeover team has been visiting farmers and watching these LSW tires in action.
+Over the past 2 years, our changeover team has been visiting farmers and watching these LSW tires in action.
 We’ve also spent some time analyzing side-by-side LSW vs. traditional dual trials.
 As a result, we’re ready to give you the lowdown on low-sidewall traction.

 LSWs and Combines: The Right Combination for a Smoother Harvest